mfem/web/src/bilininteg.md

 Weak operators use integration by parts to move a spatial derivative onto the test function.
-This results in an implied boundary integral that is often assumed to be zero but can be used to apply an non-homogeneous Neumann boundary condition.
+This results in an implied boundary integral that is often assumed to be zero but can be used to apply a non-homogeneous Neumann boundary condition.

 ### Operator with Scalar Range